ucloud/terraform-provider-ucloud/website/docs/r/db_instance.html.markdown

 * `subnet_id` - (Optional) The ID of subnet.
 * `backup_count` - (Optional) Specifies the number of backup saved per week, it is 7 backups saved per week by default.
 * `backup_begin_time` - (Optional) Specifies when the backup starts, measured in hour, it starts at one o'clock of 1, 2, 3, 4 in the morning by default.
 * `backup_date` - (Optional) Specifies whether the backup took place from Sunday to Saturday by displaying 7 digits.
-0 stands for backup disbaled and 1 stands for backup enabled.
+0 stands for backup disabled and 1 stands for backup enabled.
 The rightmost digit specifies whether the backup took place on Sunday, and the digits from right to left specify whether the backup took place from Monday to Saturday, it's mandatory required to backup twice per week at least. such as: digits "1100000" stands for the backup took place on Saturday and Friday.
-* `backup_black_list` - (Optional) The backup for database such as "test.%" or table such as "city.address" specified in the black lists are not supprted.
+* `backup_black_list` - (Optional) The backup for database such as "test.%" or table such as "city.address" specified in the black lists are not supported.
 * `tag` - (Optional) A tag assigned to database instance, which contains at most 63 characters and only support Chinese, English, numbers, '-', '_', and '.'.
 If it is not filled in or a empty string is filled in, then default tag will be assigned.
 (Default: `Default`).

 ## Attributes Reference